 Switzerland has a total of 10,234 km2 of wilderness areas (forest wilderness, Alpine wastelands and alluvial sites), which corresponds to 24.8% of its total area.

-The increasing urban sprawl, landscape fragmentation and the associated noise pollution reduce the recreational value of landscapes for the population who live and work in them and for tourists.
-Hence, the value of the landscape as capital and a location factor may be undermined in the long term.
+The increasing urban sprawl, landscape fragmentation and the loss of beauty and diversity reduce the recreational value of landscapes for the population who lives and works in them and for tourists.
+Hence, the landscape as capital and a location factor may be undermined in the long term.

 The continuous fragmentation of the generally shrinking area available to near-natural habitats for plants and animals means that their populations are being divided into small isolated groups.
 A few years of high mortality or low reproductive success could be sufficient to wipe such populations out entirely.